-As of this year, Ridge has received organic certification for a collective 379 acres of vines at our Monte Bello, Lytton Springs, Geyserville, and East Bench vineyards.
+As of this year, Ridge has received organic certification for 100% of the vines at our Monte Bello, Lytton Springs, Geyserville, and East Bench vineyards.
 We also employ a variety of regenerative farming practices designed to improve soil quality over time.

 Each year, we compost all of our grape stems and pomace (fermented skins and seeds), along with our neighbors’ horse manure and other amendments such as organically sourced lime and gypsum and spread it in our vineyards following harvest.
 This practice helps to regenerate organic matter in our soil, which in turn feeds our vines.